bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/alert.md

 ## Dismissible Alerts

-Using the `dismissible` prop it's possible to dismiss any `<BAlert>` inline.
+Using the `dismissible` prop it is possible to dismiss any `BAlert` inline.
 The alert must be v-modeled to a reactive value.
 This will add a close `X` button.
 Use the `dismiss-label` prop to change the hidden aria-label text associated with the dismiss button.

 <HighlightCard>
   <BAlert v-model="secondDismissibleAlert" dismissible>